 - the NEL redetermination concludes that there is no increase in the degree of the worker’s permanent impairment.

-The supplement ends when
+The supplement ends when:

-- the WR activities are concluded.
+- the RTW activities are concluded.

 Post-60 month review - supplementary benefit entitlement

-Following the final FEL review at 60 months post-initial determination, a worker may be entitled to a FEL supplement if
+Following the final FEL review at 60 months post-initial determination, a worker may be entitled to a FEL supplement if:

-If a worker experiences a significant deterioration (recurrence) after 60 months post-initial FEL determination, the WSIB may either pay supplementary benefits or adjust the FEL benefit from the start of the significant deterioration, provided that entitlement is accepted and the worker is co-operating and participating in an MR program or WR activities, see 18-04-20, Final FEL Benefit Review.
+If a worker experiences a significant deterioration (recurrence) after 60 months post-initial FEL determination, the WSIB may either pay supplementary benefits or adjust the FEL benefit from the start of the significant deterioration, provided that entitlement is accepted and the worker is co-operating and participating in an MR program or RTW activities, see 18-04-20, Final FEL Benefit Review.

 Although supplementary benefits may be paid at the outset in these cases, the WSIB should conduct a further review of the FEL benefit before that review opportunity ceases.
-The review should normally take place when a significant temporary deterioration ends, or at the completion of an MR program or WR activities, based on the facts of the case, see 18-04-20, Final FEL Benefit Review.
+The review should normally take place when a significant temporary deterioration ends, or at the completion of an MR program or RTW activities, based on the facts of the case, see 18-04-20, Final FEL Benefit Review.

 On January 1 every year, the WSIB indexes ongoing FEL benefits, including the supplement, by applying the indexing factor to the amount payable, see 18-01-14, Annual Indexing.